willyfresh/campaign-link-generator/README.md

 # Campaign-Link-Generator
-A Flexible Campaign Link Generator for UTM links, ITM links, and more!
+A Flexible Campaign Link Generator for using UTM and ITM links.

 ## Notes

 ### General Concept

-The campaign link generator will guide the user through creating campaign links.
-The UI will be a step by step process, with the final step showing all the information all at once.
-Familiar users can skip to the final step.
+The campaign link generator will create campaign links for the user.
+The developer can modify parameters with a settings object.

 #### Specifications

+There are two functions:

+1. initGenerator: puts hostname into form, [activates suggestions for campaign names,] builds table of sources, removes optional parameters
+2. generateLink: fetches form data, validates form data, concatenates and displays the link, displays copy button

+##### Dependencies

+* bootstrap.js
-* bootstrap-based
+* clipboard.js

 ### Setup